Campaigns and Target Lists

 Sugar's Campaigns module can be used to create both email and non-email based campaigns.
 The Email and Newsletter types of campaigns are mass emails sent from Sugar to a relevant set of contacts, leads, targets, accounts, or users.
 The results are tracked to measure the overall success of the campaign.
 This article will walk through how to set up and execute a simple email campaign in Sugar.

 Sugar provides a simple way to allow visitors to your website or other online location to become leads in your Sugar instance.
 You can create a web-to-lead form in Sugar and place the form on an external website.
 Then when a visitor to your site completes and submits the form, their information is entered into Sugar as a new Lead record.

 The heart of a campaign is its target audience which Sugar manages in the Target Lists module.
 Each campaign is related to one or more target lists which control who receives the campaign messages.
 Learning to understand and manage target lists ensures that your message reaches the correct audience.
 Controlling which recipients Sugar should exclude from a campaign is just as important as specifying the recipients to include.
 This article covers excluding recipients from receiving campaign messages both by removing them from the default target list and by adding them to the suppression target list.

-There are times where you would like to contact a list of targets outside of what Sugar provides for direct marketing.
-If you create a target list in Sugar, you can easily export the contents of that target list to use for your direct marketing purposes.
+There may be times when you would like to work with a curated list of targets on your local computer or for outside direct marketing purposes.
+If you create a target list in Sugar, you can easily export the contents of that target list to your local computer.

 After creating a target list, you have the option to populate it from a report.
 However, larger reports will often timeout before completely filling the target list.
 As a result, the best way to populate a target list is to break the report into multiple chunks and bring the records over in batches.